2012 Summer Olympics: Torch relay

 The Olympics torch relay ran from 19 May to 27 July 2012, before the Games.
 Plans for the relay were developed in 2010–11, with the torch-bearer selection process announced on 18 May 2011.
 The torch was designed by Edward Barber and Jay Osgerby.

 On 18 May 2012 the Olympic flame arrived at RNAS Culdrose in Cornwall from Greece on flight BA2012, operated by a British Airways Airbus A319 named "Firefly".
 The relay lasted 70 days, with 66 evening celebrations and six island visits, and involved some 8,000 people carrying the torch about 8000 mi, starting from Land's End in Cornwall.
 The torch had three days outside the United Kingdom when it visited the Isle of Man on 2 June, Dublin in Ireland, on 6 June, and both Guernsey and Jersey on 15 July.

 The relay focused on National Heritage Sites, locations with sporting significance, key sporting events, schools registered with the Get Set School Network, green spaces and biodiversity, Live Sites (city locations with large screens), and festivals and other events.
 Dumfries and Galloway was the only Region in the whole of the United Kingdom that had the Olympic Torch pass through it twice.
 A group of young athletes, nominated by retired Olympic athletes, ran the torch around the stadium.
 These torchbearers were Callum Airlie, Jordan Duckitt, Desiree Henry, Katie Kirk, Cameron MacRitchie, Aidan Reynolds, and Adelle Tracey.
 Together the torchbearers each lit a petal that spread the fire to the 204 petals of the cauldron, representing the countries that participated in the Games.
 The cauldron was designed by Thomas Heatherwick.

 Environmental policy

 The Olympic Park was planned to incorporate 45 hectares of wildlife habitat, with a total of 525 bird boxes and 150 bat boxes.
 Local waterways and riverbanks were enhanced as part of the process.
 Renewable energy also featured at the Olympics.
 It was originally planned to provide 20% of the energy for the Olympic Park and Village from renewable technologies; however, only 9% of it was achieved.
-Proposals to meet the original target included large-scale on-site wind turbines and hydroelectric generators in the River Thames.
-These plans were scrapped for safety reasons.
+Proposals to meet the original target included large-scale on-site wind turbines and hydroelectric generators in the River Thames, but these plans were scrapped for safety reasons.
 The focus subsequently moved to installing solar panels on some buildings, and providing the opportunity to recover energy from waste.
-Food packaging at the Olympics was made from compostable materials – like starch and cellulose-based bioplastics – where it cannot be reused or recycled.
-This included fast-food wrappers, sandwich boxes and drink cartons.
-After they had been used, many of these materials were suitable for anaerobic digestion (AD), allowing them to be made into renewable energy.
+Where it could not be reused or recycled, food packaging for use at the Olympics—including fast-food wrappers, sandwich boxes and drink cartons—was made from compostable materials like starch and cellulose-based bioplastics.
+After use, many of these materials were suitable for anaerobic digestion (AD), allowing them to be made into renewable energy.

-Buildings like the Water Polo Arena were, post-event, relocated elsewhere.
-Building parts like roofing covers and membranes of different temporary venues were recycled via Vinyloop.
+Post-Games, buildings like the Water Polo Arena were relocated elsewhere.
+Building parts like roofing covers and membranes of different temporary venues were recycled via VinyLoop.
 This allowed organisers to meet the standards of the Olympic Delivery Authority concerning environmental protection.